LAB-ADAN/LAB-ADAN.github.io/archive.md

 title: Blog Archive
 ---

-{% for category in site.catgories %}
+{% for category in site.categories %}
   <h2>{{ category[0] }}</h2>
   <ul>
     {% for post in category[1] %}